- Summary and reporting deadline

 If you’ve already registered a scheme, you should select ‘view scheme arrangements’.
 A common error is selecting ‘register a scheme or arrangement’, which causes duplication of the same scheme and can lead to unnecessary penalties.

-- Not filings in good time and failing to file nil returns
+Not filing in good time and failing to file nil returns

-Even if there has been no share plan activities or ‘reportable events’ during the tax year 2019/2020 you must file a nil return.
+Even if there has been no share plan activity or ‘reportable events’ during the tax year 2022/2023 you must file a nil return.
 Failure to do so could result in penalties.
-The deadline for reporting Annual UK Share Plan filings is 6th July 2020.
+The deadline for reporting Annual UK Share Plan filings is 6th July 2023.